bioforensics/MicroHapDB/README.md

 Certainly!
 The instructions in the [dbbuild](dbbuild/) directory describe what data files are required.
 We would be happy to assist getting data into the correct format if that would help—just let us know by opening a thread on [MicroHapDB's issue tracker](https://github.com/bioforensics/MicroHapDB/issues/new).

+> *My favorite population genome survey data set is not available in MicroHapDB.
+> Could you add it?*

+We would be happy to consider including any data set with compatible licensing or user agreements.
+The [dbbuild](dbbuild/) directory describes the information required for marker and population definitions.
+Computing allele frequencies from population genome survey data typically requires variant calls (VCFs) with phased individual-level genotypes.
+Use [MicroHapDB's issue tracker](https://github.com/bioforensics/MicroHapDB/issues/new) to contact us with any questions about including new public data sets.

 ## Citation